hurad/hurad/README.md

 ### Manual installation

-1. Clone [CakePHP](https://github.com/cakephp/cakephp) into `/Vendor/pear-pear.cakephp.org/CakePHP`.
+1. Clone [CakePHP](https://github.com/cakephp/cakephp) into `/Vendor/cakephp/cakephp`.
 2. Clone [Utils](https://github.com/CakeDC/utils) into `/Plugin/Utils`.
+3. Hurad uses the `tmp/` directory for a number of different operations.
+As such, make sure the directory `tmp/` and all its subdirectories in your Hurad installation are writable by the web server user.

 You should now be able to visit the path to where you installed Hurad and see the setup traffic lights.